k8hertweck/Blattabacteria/README.md

 input: output from blattabacteriaSetup.sh, including readal.out and folder for each gene

-output: list of complete paths to each gene's *.hyphy file (blattabacteriaGenes.txt), table of gene summary stats (blattabacteriaGeneSummary.txt, tab delimited, column names: gene, alignLength, GC, BlatGC, FlavGC, treeLength)
+output: all included in `analysis/`, list of complete paths to each gene's *.hyphy file (blattabacteriaGenes.txt), table of gene summary stats (blattabacteriaGeneSummary.txt, tab delimited, column names: gene, alignLength, GC, BlatGC, FlavGC, treeLength)

 ## Selection tests in HYPHY